 Throughout 2015: The Governor's Council on Food Security met for planning and actions regarding food security.

 Throughout 2016: The Governor's Council on Food Secuirty met for planning and actions regarding food security.
-The Council used the year to evaluate and reassess the Food Security Action Plan.
+The Council used the year to evaluate and work on reassessing the Food Security Action Plan.